richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 * [**Event Hub**](Infrastructure_EventHub.md) >> Namespace :: Hub :: Consumer Group
 * [**Logic App**](Infrastructure_LogicApp.md)

-### Step 2: Create Workflow
+### Step 2: Prepare Workflow
-In this step, we will create a workflow, add parameters, and initialize variables
+In this step, we will create a workflow, initialize variables, and add parameters

 * Navigate to your Logic App

   <img src="https://user-images.githubusercontent.com/44923999/190197666-84f0e96f-72c3-4ab7-b527-890eeebc0c23.png" width="800" title="Snipped: September 15, 2022" />

+#### Workflow

 * Click on "**Create workflow >**" in the "**Create a workflow in Designer**" rectangle
 * On the resulting page click "**+ Add**"